ahmedtadde/rx-form-data/README.md

 const unsubscribe = subscribe((formvalues, formvalidation) => {
   //formvalues includes data for all the currently registered fields
-  //formvalidation is derived from formvalues and the registered decoders... console.debug("FORM DATA SUBSCRIBER", formvalues, formvalidation);
+  //formvalidation is derived from formvalues and the registered decoders... console.info("FORM DATA SUBSCRIBER", formvalues, formvalidation);
 });

 // You can have more than one subscriber (...just dont go crazy with it; all things in moderation and all) const unsubscribe2 = subscribe((formvalues, formvalidation) => {
-  console.debug("FORM DATA SUBSCRIBER II", formvalues, formvalidation);
+  console.info("FORM DATA SUBSCRIBER II", formvalues, formvalidation);
 });

 // some time later... when y'er done